 The Farm Bill of 2018 limited the participation of certain convicted felons in hemp production and provides for controlled substance felony conviction exception for participants in a state hemp pilot program authorized under the 2014 Agricultural Act before December 20, 2018.
 The Tribe has set forth that a person with a Tribal, State or Federal felony conviction is subject to a 10-year ineligibility restriction on producing hemp under the Act.

-The only eligible entity to operate under this Plan is the Tribal Hemp Production Entity.
 All key participants will undergo background checks prior to being issued a license.